Apple Home Hubs Explained

 Can I Select The Hub I Want To Use?

-Unfortunately, in the interests of ease-of-use Apple has made the selection of the primary hub completely automated.
-This is not always ideal as there are some cases where we might want to use an ethernet connected Apple TV has the primary for better data throughput.
+Until IOS18 Apple has made the selection of the primary hub completely automated.
+This was not always ideal as there are some cases where we might want to use an ethernet connected Apple TV has the primary for better data throughput.
 If you have a large number of HomeKit Secure Video cameras, for instance, the Apple TV will likely provide a smoother experience.

 What Apple Devices can be Home Hubs?